-Need a little help learning how to tell guy you just want to be friends?
+Do you need a little help learning how to tell a guy you just want to be friends?
 Dating coach Lori Gorshow offers tips on letting someone know you're not interested in more than friendship.

-Help for How to Tell Guy You Just Want to be Friends
+How to Tell Him You Want to Be Friends